bandprotocol/bandchain-docs-archived/docs/new-in-laozi/cosmos-ibc-integration.md

 ## Starport Integration
 > NOTE: Work in progress

 [Starport](https://cosmos.network/starport/) has offerred an easy way to scaffold a project with an ability to request oracle data from BandChain.
 Developers can initialize a new chain app that requires oracle capability with a few commands and try to request data from BandChain immediately with our [Laozi Testnet 2](https://laozi-testnet2.cosmoscan.io/).
-For more information regarding Starport project with an oracle requesting module, you can find it [here](TODO link).